What is a commercial bridging loan?

 - Copies of leases (where the property is let)

-We can complete commercial bridging loans the same day, if all information, including the valuation and legal pack is completed and satisfactory.
+The commercial bridging loan application process usually takes 10-14 days to complete and for you to receive your loan.
+We can complete loans for commercial properties the same day, if all information, including the valuation and legal pack is completed and satisfactory.

 For commercial property, every loan is non-regulated.
 For semi-commercial property, your loan may be regulated if you live in the property and are borrowing in your personal name.
 This depends on how much of the property you occupy as a main residence.